2023 OMCA Election Results

 Each year members will also elect one person to serve a one-year term as Oakland Mills’ representative to the Columbia Council/Columbia Association (CA) Board.
 The CA Board meets the fourth Thursday of the month and determines Columbia Association policies and spending priorities for your assessment dollars.
 There are many meetings and obligations for the CA Board, and detailed information on that position can be obtained from the Columbia Association (Office of the President/CEO).

 Roles and Responsibilities – In a Nutshell!

-Whether you choose to run for a village board seat or for the Columbia Council seat (CA Board) you become part of a grassroots process to make a difference in your community.
-With this comes an obligation to uphold the village’s legal and fiduciary responsibilities as board members.
+Whether you choose to run for a village board seat or for the Columbia Council seat (CA Board), you become part of a grassroots process to make a difference in your community.
+With this comes an obligation to uphold the village’s legal and fiduciary responsibilities as a board member.
 Each role also comes with a commitment of time to be involved in Oakland Mills, Columbia, and Howard County meetings, events, and programs.
 Along with all of the obligations and responsibilities are the rewards of serving your community.

 Covenant Compliance ~ What does this mean?